Important Note -- Equitable Advisors believes that education is a key step toward addressing

 Life Expectancy Assumptions

-More people are living into their nineties and beyond than ever before, and life expectancies are
+More people are living into their nineties and beyond and while average life expectancy temporarily dropped

-expected to continue to increase for the foreseeable future.
+due to the worldwide pandemic, the long term forecast is for continued increases.
 While no financial plan or needs analysis

 can guarantee that you will not outlive your money, the life expectancy assumptions that you make (e.g.,